GitSimmons/confluence-floating-toc/README.md

 ### Attributions

-This project was inspired by Wade Tracy's implementation https://community.atlassian.com/t5/Boise/Widget-Wednesday-Floating-TOC-in-Confluence/
+This project was inspired by **Wade Tracy**'s implementation https://community.atlassian.com/t5/Boise/Widget-Wednesday-Floating-TOC-in-Confluence/

-And by the Bootstrap's docs floating ToC https://getbootstrap.com/docs/3.3/css/
+And by **Bootstrap**'s docs floating ToC https://getbootstrap.com/docs/3.3/css/

 ### Motivation

-Confluence's Table of Contents is pretty bare bones, and a friend wanted a more user-friendly version.
+Confluence's Table of Contents Macro is pretty bare bones, and a friend wanted a more user-friendly version.

 ## Instructions

 ### Before we get started

-For clarity, this was made for Confluence Server 6.15.2, if it fails terribly on whatever your setup is, let me know.
+For clarity, this was made for **Confluence Server 6.15.2**, if it fails terribly on whatever your setup is, let me know.

-You'll need to enable Confluence's HTML macro to do this.
+You'll need to enable Confluence's **HTML** macro to do this.
 Instructions for that are available at https://confluence.atlassian.com/doc/html-macro-38273085.html as well as a fairly well worded explanation as to why it's disabled by default.
 Please read that.
-Basically, if your userbase isn't only people you trust, maybe don't rely on this solution
+Basically, if your userbase isn't exclusively people you trust, maybe don't rely on this solution.

-#### Step by Step
+### Step by Step

 Wade Tracy's instructions for getting this setup are excellent and easier to follow than anything I'd come up with, so lets follow along with his guidance:

 There are two pieces required for getting this to work.
 First you must add a Table of Contents macro with the correct settings and then you must add an HTML macro with the CSS and Javascript.

-##### Table of Contents Macro
+#### Table of Contents Macro

 1. Divide the layout of your page so that there is an empty column on the right of the page where the menu will float.
-2. Add a _Table of Contents_ macro and set the heading levels to include all headings (h1-h6) (note that only the first three heading levels will be indented)
+2. Add a **Table of Contents** macro and set the heading levels to include all headings (h1-h6) (note that only the first three heading levels will be indented)
 3. Should you choose not have all headings in your ToC, you'll have to edit the Readable Code
 4. Search for the line